Range Rover Sport vs. The Competition

 The Range Rover Sport comes with standard All Wheel Drive to keep you in control regardless of weather or road conditions.
 It also uses a single-speed transfer box and an open differential with torque vectoring to grip the road.

-If you run into slick conditions, you can count on All Terrain Progress Control to maintain traction in the Range Rover Sport, too.
-It acts like low-speed cruise control, so you can enjoy a safe and stable drive.
+If you run into challenging conditions, you can count on optional Adaptive Off-Road Cruise Control to maintain traction in the Range Rover Sport, too.
+It acts like low-speed cruise control so that you can enjoy a safe and stable drive.

 The Audi Q7 also features standard all-wheel drive.
 However, its quattro® system doesn't include an electronic differential or a low-speed cruise control system specifically designed for going off-road.